iamvery/docs/data_binding/_overview.md

 ---
-name: Combining View &amp; Data
+name: Rendering Data
-desc: Binding data to views in Pakyow.
+desc: Rendering data in views.
 ---

 Pakyow views are logicless and data is instead bound into the view from the